 \subsection{Overall structure}

-After establishing these design decisions, we proceed to choose the subsystems that enable them.
-The first consideration is the type of structure and transmission system.
-Although soft actuation systems have advanced significantly in the last decade, they still lack the maturity and accessibility required for bidirectional systems \cite{tiboni2022soft}.
-Consequently, a linkage-based architecture placed on the dorsal of the hand is chosen, being both wearable and portable.
-Because it is grounded to the hand itself, kinesthetic feedback can be applied only to the fingers relative to the hand, but not to the hand as a whole.

-One important design decision is the manufacturing method.
-To ensure low cost and accessibility, most components are made of common polymer-based materials (PLA, PETG, TPU), with the exception of commercial structural parts (e.g., bearings, bolts) and electronics.
-The exoskeleton is produced through rapid prototyping with additive manufacturing, specifically using Prusa MK3S+ and Prusa Mini+ 3D printers.
+Based on these design goals, the choice of subsystems that enable them is addressed, starting with the structural architecture.
+Although soft actuation systems have advanced significantly in the last decade, they still lack the maturity and accessibility required for bidirectional systems \cite{tiboni2022soft}, as well as hand-size adaptability.
+A linkage-based architecture mounted on the dorsal side of the hand is therefore selected, enabling hand adaptability while being wearable and portable.
+As it's grounded to the hand, kinesthetic feedback is limited to finger–hand interactions.
+Most components are fabricated from common polymer-based materials (PLA, PETG, TPU) to ensure lower costs and accessibility, with the exception of commercial elements such as bearings and electronic components.
+The exoskeleton is produced via additive manufacturing using Prusa MK3S+ and Prusa Mini+ 3D printers.

-In order to focus on developing and testing an effective design, this exoskeleton is designed for the index finger and the thumb, as together they represent all fundamental motion types of the human fingers.
-Since the index is anatomically similar to the middle, ring and little fingers, its design can be adapted to those in future iterations.
-In contrast the thumb has a unique anatomy and kinematics, requiring a different mechanical design.
+To focus on developing an effective design, the exoskeleton targets the index finger and thumb, which together capture the fundamental motion types of the human hand.
+Since the index is anatomically similar to the middle, ring and little fingers, its design (after further optimizations) can be adapted to those in future iterations.
+In contrast, the thumb has a unique anatomy and kinematics, requiring a dedicated mechanical design.

-A linkage architecture is implemented for both fingers.
-The base structure consists of a rigid dorsal platform, attached to the hand with two adjustable strap bands with buckles: one around the knuckles and the other around the wrist.
-For ergonomic purposes, its contact area with the hand consists of a dorsal-shaped TPU structure with a layer of neoprene rubber for comfortable skin contact.
+The selected architecture is implemented on a rigid dorsal platform attached to the hand via two adjustable strap bands with buckles positioned around the knuckles and the wrist.
+For ergonomic purposes, its contact area with the hand consists of a dorsal-shaped TPU structure combined with a neoprene rubber layer for comfortable skin contact.
 The electronics hub, referred to as the Main Hub, is mounted on this platform.
-All actuators and sensors are connected to it throughout different connection modules distributed across the exoskeleton.
-For hand orientation tracking, a 9-DOF IMU (Adafruit BNO055) is embedded within the Main Hub.
+All actuators and sensors are connected to it through different connection boards distributed across the exoskeleton.